ideaspaper/basic-ts/1_basic_types.md

 const str: string = 'foo';
 const num: number = 123;

-// when declaring variable, it types can be auto infered from its initiaized value const isFresh = true; // inferred to type `boolean`
+// when declaring variable, its type can be auto infered from its initiaized value const isFresh = true; // inferred to type `boolean`
 ```